derrikdennis/matplotlib-challenge/README.md

-# Matplotlib - The Power of Plots <!-- omit in toc -->
+# The Power of Plots - Matplotlib Challenge <!-- omit in toc -->

 If you would like to see my finding, please scroll down to the findings section.